OpenBB-finance/OpenBB/CONTRIBUTING.md

 ### Community

-Increase Gamestonk Terminal reach:
+Increase OpenBB Terminal reach:

 * Star the repo.
 * Pass the word to your friends/family.
-* Create content (e.g. youtube videos) using Gamestonk Terminal.
+* Create content (e.g. youtube videos) using OpenBB Terminal.
 * Share your terminal graphs and interpretations with other Reddit users ([example](https://www.reddit.com/r/amcstock/comments/of6g83/dark_pool_guy_here_to_kick_off_the_shortened_week/)).
 * Join our discord and interact with other users.